hugollm/jen/README.md

     jen run site

 The content will be accessible in your browser on `localhost:8000`.
-Try acessing your content with pretty urls:
+Try some pretty urls:

     /
     /about